osuosl/timesync/source/error.rst

 3. Invalid Foreign Key
 ----------------------

-A client attempts to make a POST request to create or update an object, but the new object sent by the client contains a foreign key parameter which does not point to a valid object in the database.
+If a client attempts to make a POST request to create or update an object, but the new object sent by the client contains a foreign key parameter which does not point to a valid object in the database.
 (E.g. the client sends a new time which does not have a valid project.)

 .. code-block:: javascript